fabianishere/telegraf/plugins/inputs/linux_cpu/README.md

     | `cpuinfo_min_freq` | Minimum operating frequency of the CPU | KHz |
     | `cpuinfo_max_freq` | Maximum operating frequency of the CPU | KHz |

-  - The following fields are emitted by the plugin when enabling `gather_throttles`:
+  - The following fields are emitted by the plugin when selecting `thermal`:

     | Metric name (field) | Description | Units |
     |---------------------|-------------|-------|